quasoft/qbedict-mobile/README.md

 About
 -----
-`QBE Dictionary` is a cross-platform Bulgarian-English dictionary built on Intel XDK platform.
+`QBE Dictionary` is a cross-platform Bulgarian-English dictionary built on Intel(R) XDK platform.

 The project uses data in format, that is compatible with dictionaries of [bgoffice project](http://bgoffice.sourceforge.net), and has been tested to work with ["en-bg"](http://sourceforge.net/p/bgoffice/code/HEAD/tree/trunk/dictionaries/data/en-bg/) and ["bg-en"](http://sourceforge.net/p/bgoffice/code/HEAD/tree/trunk/dictionaries/data/bg-en/) dictionaries.